-Aspen has a zero-tolerance approach to unethical behaviour and is committed to ensuring that the Group and its employees uphold Aspen's laudable reputation.
-The Group Code of Conduct governs the conduct of all Aspen's employees throughout the Group and is aligned with the Organisation for Economic Cooperation and Development recommendations regarding corruption.
+We have a zero-tolerance approach to unethical behaviour and are committed to ensuring that the Group and its employees uphold our laudable reputation.
+The Group Code of Conduct governs the conduct of all employees throughout the Group and is aligned with the Organisation for Economic Cooperation and Development recommendations regarding corruption.

-Aspen fosters honesty, integrity and fairness in all aspects of its business and expects the same in its relationships with all those with whom it does business
+We fosters honesty, integrity and fairness in all aspects of our business and expects the same in our relationships with all those with whom we do business.

-Aspen is committed to the fight against bribery.
+We are committed to the fight against bribery.
 As a result, it is unacceptable for any employee or agent of Aspen to directly or indirectly offer, pay, solicit or accept bribes in any form.